 « Previous Page

 There are many types of hair loss.
 It is often categorized according to when it takes place during the hair growth cycle: anagen, catagen, and telogen.

-is a type of hair loss begins to get worse when hair follicles enter the rest (telogen) phase too soon.
+is a type of hair loss that is caused when the immune system mistakenly attacks hair follicles.
+This type of hair loss begins to get worse when hair follicles enter the rest (telogen) phase too soon.

 Two types of hair loss not related to the hair growth cycle are trichotillomania and traction alopecia.

 Habif TP (2010).
 Hair diseases.
 In Clinical Dermatology: A Color Guide to Diagnosis and Therapy, 5th ed., pp. 913–935.
 Edinburgh: Mosby Elsevier.

 Current as ofApril 18, 2018

 Author: Healthwise StaffMedical Review: Adam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineEllen K. Roh, MD - Dermatology